-The phrase "library materials" as it occurs in this policy includes, but is not limited to, books, periodicals, software, microforms, audio-visual, and online resources.
+The phrase "library materials" as it occurs in this policy includes, but is not limited to, books, periodicals, microforms, audio-visual, non-traditional items, and online resources.

 Collection Development Goal

 To provide and make accessible a balanced collection of retrospective and contemporary material in various media that is responsive to a broad range of community interests and needs.